 Early Childhood Programming (ECE 202) teaches students about the structure and programming for early childhood education, including after school programs.
 The course will also address current interest and emphases in nature-based programming and story.
-Students will be introduced to learning principles and their implications, will evaluate and develop curriculum, and will learn how to document and assess abilities. children of varving Pre-requisite: Foundations of Early Childhood Education.
-3 credit hours Alternate years, spring
+Students will be introduced to learning principles and their implications, will evaluate and develop curriculum, and will learn how to document and assess children of varying abilities.
+Pre-requisite: Foundations of Early Childhood Education.
+3 credit hours

 Language and Literacies (ECE 203) examines language development in young children.
-Attention is given to various theories, including multiple intelligences, the use of children's literature in language acquisition, varying abilities, and early numeracy skills.
+Attention is given to various theories, including multiple intelligences, the use of children's literature in language acquisition, varving abilities, and early numeracy skills.
 Topics include how children experience intellectually, socially and culturally engaging environments where their communicative practices, languages, literacies and literate identities are valued and supported.
 Pre-requisite or Co-requisite: Introduction to Teaching.
-3 credit hours direct supervision of a qualified worker.
-Students will be able to plan and implement several activities and will be required to submit written reflections of the experience.
-Ideally by the time a student has completed Observation I and II and Practicum I and II, they will have been exposed to at least two different early childhood education centres.
+3 credit hours